jianmin-Liu/CEGS/README.md

 The tool uses a setting file `setting.json` to specify all necessary parameters.
 You can adjust these parameters according to your needs.
 Before running, modify the `setting.json` file to set up system parameters, especially the LLM provider and API key.

-#### Key Configuration Categories:
+#### Key Setting Categories:

-- **LLM Configuration**: Choose from OPENAI, GEMINI, or DEEPSEEK providers and set corresponding API keys and models
+- **LLM**: Choose from OPENAI, GEMINI, or DEEPSEEK providers and set corresponding API keys and models
-- **AI Models**: Configure paths for GCN model and sentence transformer for semantic understanding
+- **AI Models**: Set paths for GNN model and sentence transformer
 - **Data Paths**: Set paths for example library, intent types, and input files
-- **Output Paths**: Configure directories for responses, output configurations, and generated configs
+- **Output Paths**: Set directories for generated device configurations
 - **Prompt Templates**: Set paths for various LLM prompt template files used in different generation phases
 - **Generation Parameters**: Set batch size and other synthesis parameters